 Events in August

-Fiestas de la Vendimia (Grape Harvest Festival) in Guadalupe Valley, beginning of August.
-This event celebrates the grape harvest and includes visits to wineries, fine dining, wine tasting, and concerts.
-The celebration starts with a show at the Centro Cultural Riviera del Pacífico in Ensenada with a focus on local cuisine and vintage wines.
+Fiestas de la Vendimia (Grape Harvest Festival), Guadalupe Valley.
+At the start of the month, this event celebrates the grape harvest and includes visits to wineries, fine dining, wine tasting, and concerts.
+The celebration starts with a show at the Centro Cultural Riviera del Pacífico in Ensenada, focusing on local cuisine and vintage wines.

-Exposicion Nacional de Artesanias (ENART) in Tlaquepaque, mid-August.
-During this event, over 130 Mexican artisans gather from all over Mexico to display their work.
+Exposicion Nacional de Artesanias (ENART), Tlaquepaque.
+During this event, over 130 Mexican artisans gather from across Mexico to display their work in the middle of the month.
 You will find everything from wood accessories and furniture to ceramics and candles.

-Monterrey International Film Festival in Monterrey, mid-August.
-This festival is great for adults as well as children where filmmakers present their work.
-Enjoy a lot of film-watching with a lot of different genres throughout the city.
+Monterrey International Film Festival, Monterrey.
+This festival is great for adults and children, where filmmakers present their work come mid-August.
+Enjoy a lot of film-watching of different genres throughout the city.

 Guadalajara, Puerto Vallarta & Mexico City - 14 Days.
-During this two-week itinerary, you will visit a lot of exciting places, including the coolest neighborhoods in Mexico City.
+During this two-week itinerary, you will visit many exciting places, including the coolest neighborhoods in Mexico City.
 You will indulge in colonial architecture, experience mariachi music, and relax on the beaches of Puerto Vallarta.

 Culinary Tour Through Mexico City, Puebla & Oaxaca - 7 Days.
 On this food-focused tour, you'll discover authentic Mexican cuisine at marketplaces, family-run restaurants, street food stands, and indigenous farms.
 The itinerary isn't only about food, though: you will visit several archaeological sites and other places of interest, including the pyramids of Teotihuacán and the colonial city of Puebla.